 The first option to consider is a switch from a Defined Benefit scheme to a Defined Contribution scheme.
 In a DB scheme, pensioners are relatively well-insured against the pension component of their old-age income.
-They are fully protected against shocks on the equity market.
-In a price-indexed DB scheme, pensioners are also fully protected against productivity shocks, so that the working-age populations bears all risks.
-In a wage indexed scheme, the imbalance is less severe, but it is still the case that workers bear most of the risk, sot that they are actively discouraged from supplying labour during periods with high contribution rates.
-A DC scheme with wage indexed pensions provides stable contribution rates, but at the cost of a lower insurance against all types of future shocks.
+Their pension income is fully protected against shocks on the equity market.
+In a price-indexed DB scheme, pensions are also fully protected against productivity shocks, so that the working-age populations bears all pension risk.
+In a wage indexed scheme, the imbalance is less severe, but it is still the case that workers bear most of the risk, so that they are actively discouraged from supplying labour during periods with high contribution rates.
+A DC scheme with wage indexed pensions provides stable contribution rates, but at the cost of a lower insurance of retirees against future shocks.
 The optimal insurance mix depends on the kind of shocks that one wants to insure against.
 E.g. Bohn (1999b) points out that a DC scheme is disadvantageous in terms of demographic risk, since it provides low benefits in times where capital returns are low due to small working-age cohorts.
+On the other hand, changes in the demographic structure are observable decades before they materialise in terms of wage effects.
+The same is not true for productivity.
 In this section I look specifically at the trade-off between both schemes in terms of productivity risk sharing.